holographicSol/OMEGA_FIND/README.txt

 -v                Output verbose.
 Only recommended when using -define and for development purposes.
 -h                Displays this help message

-Example: omega_find --buffer-size 2048 -find C:\ -suffix mp4
+Example: omega_find --buffer-size 2048 -scan C:\ -suffix mp4
 Example: omega_find --buffer-size 2048 -learn C:\
-Example: omega_find --buffer-size full -scan C:\
+Example: omega_find --buffer-size full --de-obfuscate C:\
 Example: omega_find -v -define jpg

 OmegaFind is only as good as its implementation.
 A working knowledge of filesystems is recommended in order to best